valk0x29a/gamerunner-raylib/README.md

 The goal of the game is to survive the longest you can.
 By shooting enemies from the back you deal more damage to them, also when the last bullet that killed them shoots their health hitbox (blue box behind enemies) - they drop health pickups that player can regenerate with
+## Compilation:
+You can compile the game with a command:
+> gcc main.c -lraylib -o main